Ant Insights: Empowering non-technical data consumers to efficiently unlock insights with the Self-Analytic Tool

 Concept comparison.

-🤝 Let's go back to stakeholders for feeedback
+🤝 Let's go back to stakeholders for feedback

 To evaluate the concepts from multiple perspectives, I facilitated 2 stakeholder feedback sessions, one with a pioneer group of data consumers, and another with BI specialists and PMs.
 To ensure structured and systematic comparison, I gathered feedback on 3 key criteria: 1) novice-friendliness, 2) interaction efficiency, and 3) scalability for handling complex and advanced configurations.